How many grams of yeast in a teaspoon

 If you’re curious about the weight of yeast in a teaspoon, it’s important to note that the weight can vary depending on the brand and type of yeast you’re using.
 Generally, one teaspoon of active dry yeast weighs around 2.8 grams.

-See also How many weeks in a university year
+See also How many steps in 5km walking

 Conversion Table